configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 The model is constrained by established mathematics and control theory and is intended to remain consistent across state-space, transfer-function, and frequency-domain views.

-It serves as a reference framework for continued analysis and implementation.
+It serves as a durable reference framework for continued analysis and implementation.

 ---